huyhuynh12hhk/huyhuynh12hhk/README.md

   <img src="https://skillicons.dev/icons?i=java,spring" />
 </div>

 Java has a rich ecosystem due to its mature.
 Since a college student, I started with foudamental knowledge with **JDBC** and **JSP/servlets**.
 And after end up academic process, I’ve kept the momentum going with Java in **Spring framework**, I used to with **Maven** builds, **Lombok, JPA, Spring Cloud Gateway, and Spring Security**.
 I also write robust unit and integration tests (using **Mockito** and **Testcontainers**) and configure **CI/CD pipelines** for seamless deployments.
+After practicing several projects, now I can build **SSO** server with **OAuth2** support by using Spring Authorization Server and related packages.

 Because of the mature of Java also Spring framework, in my free time, I got more hands-on in learning more about Java's architecture and implementing some of these concepts in [Java from scratch](https://github.com/huyhuynh12hhk/java-scratch).
-Currently, I’ve been deepening my understanding of **SSO** and **OAuth2** by exploring Spring Authorization Server as well as **Spring’s OAuth2 Client and Resource Server** modules.
-To understand more obviously, my next Java-Scracth project plan will be the implentation of OAuth2-related problem.

 **C#**